robptrck/creating_database_AWS/README.md

 What am I doing here?

-I created a CTE and used dense_rank() over the rounded average precipation.
+- I created a CTE and used dense_rank() over the rounded average precipation.

-I rounded the avg. precipiation by 6 decimal places because the original dataset included a lot of decimals.
+- I rounded the avg. precipiation by 6 decimal places because the original dataset included more decimals than I required for my results.

-I used dense_rank because I wanted to include any duplicate results, although that would not likely occur in this scenario it is good practice.
+- I used dense_rank because I wanted to include any potential duplicate results, although that would not likely occur in this scenario.

-I ordered the ranking by the average precipiation in descending order, to start with the highest amount of precipiation.
+- I ordered the ranking by the average precipiation in descending order, to start with the highest amount of precipiation to the lowest.

-I grouped the results by year using extract(year from date).
+- I grouped the results by year using extract function.

-I selected the avg_prcp, year and ranking columns from the CTE and only included the results <= 10 to show the top 10 (including any potential duplicates, although again that's not likely to occur with this dataset)/
+- I selected the avg_prcp, year and ranking columns from my CTE and only included the results that were less than or equal to 10.
+This is to show the top 10 results and include any potential duplicates, although again that's not likely to occur in this dataset).

 Using pgAdmin to create a table and import data: